rdhuht/my_YoutubeDownloader/README.md

 ## English

 ### Description
 This YouTube Downloader is a Python-based GUI application that allows users to download YouTube videos in various resolutions and optionally with subtitles.
-It utilizes the `pytube` library for downloading videos and `ffmpeg` for processing videos that require merging separate audio and video streams.
+It utilizes the `yt-dlp` library for downloading videos and `ffmpeg` for processing videos that require merging separate audio and video streams.

 ### Features
 - Download videos in various resolutions.